AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 To transmit data between your Adobe Commerce instance and the services that enable the AEM Assets Integration, configure the Commerce Services Connector with the following:

-- Configure your Commerce instance with production and sandbox API keys for authentication.
+- Production and sandbox API keys for authentication.
-- Specify a data space (SaaS identifier) for secure cloud storage.
+- Set up a data space (SaaS identifier) for secure cloud storage.
-- Sign into the same IMS organization that you use to access AEM Assets to establish the connection between your data set and the Adobe Experience Platform.
+- Provide the IMS organization ID where your Commerce and AEM Assets environments are provisioned.

 For detailed instructions, see [Commerce Services Connector](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas#organizationid).

-When you configure the Commerce Services Connector, the system generates the SaaS project and database Ids.
-You need these ids during the tenant onboarding process.
+After you configure the Commerce Services Connector, the system generates the SaaS project and database Ids and displays them in the Admin configuration.
+These ids are required to complete the onboarding process for asset synchronization.

 ![SaaS project and data space ids for AEM Assets integration](assets/aem-saas-project-config.png){width="600" zoomable="yes"}